HiveMQ Edge Protocol Adapters

 0

-Minimum of artificial delay before the polling method generates a value
+Minimum artificial delay in milliseconds before the polling method generates a value.
+Must not exceed maxDelay.

 maxDelay